AllBankingSolutions.com

 Nomination is allowed at the time of opening the account or even later on during the tenor of the account.

 Loan facility is also available, but the first loan can be taken in the third financial year from the date of opening of the account, and only up to 25% of the amount at credit at the end of the first financial year.
-Rate of interest has been increased to 2% from earlier 1%.
+Rate of interest of loan has been increased to 2% from earlier 1%.

 Withdrawals are permitted every year from the seventh financial year of the date of opening of the account, of an amount not exceeding 50% of the balance at the end of the 4th proceeding year or the year immediately proceeding the year of the withdrawal, whichever is lower, less the amount of loan if any.